 Single-use plastic is any disposable plastic item which is designed to be used only once, or for only one short term purpose, before it is thrown away or recycled.
 You can find it in packaging, containers, supporter products and materials used for marketing and events.
-We also regard bioplastics that are designed to be used once only as single-use plastic.
+We also regard bio-plastics that are designed to be used once only as single-use plastic.
+If you are unsure whether something is single-use plastic, ask the Environmental Manager.